Brad Malone

-Bradley Malone (born May 20, 1989) is a Canadian professional ice hockey forward who plays for the Bakersfield Condors in the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
-He has previously played with the Colorado Avalanche, with whom he was drafted, and the Carolina Hurricanes.
+Bradley Malone (born May 20, 1989) is a Canadian former professional ice hockey forward.
+He played with the Colorado Avalanche, with whom he was drafted, the Carolina Hurricanes and Edmonton Oilers in the National Hockey League (NHL).

 Playing career

 Malone was born in Chatham, New Brunswick, where he played hockey as a youth.
 Malone left home at age 15 to begin his hockey career at Cushing Academy, a small prep school located in Ashburnham, Massachusetts.
 At 17 Malone joined the USHL and played with the Sioux Falls Stampede, scoring 33 points in 57 games, after which he was drafted 105th overall by the Colorado Avalanche in the 2007 NHL Entry Draft.
 Malone then attended the University of North Dakota, where he had 85 points in his 4 years in the WCHA.
-In completing his collegiate career, Malone was signed by the Avalanche to a two-year entry level contract on April 12, 2011.
+In completing his collegiate career, Malone was signed by the Avalanche to a two-year entry-level contract on April 12, 2011.
 Malone's entry into pro hockey immediately began in the 2010–11 season when he was then signed to an amateur try-out with the Lake Erie Monsters of the American Hockey League during their playoff run.
 Malone had 1 point in 3 games.

 After attending his first Avalanche training camp he was reassigned and returned to AHL affiliate, Lake Erie, for the beginning of the 2011–12 season.
 Malone established himself within the Monsters in a physical checking role on the third line.
 In contributing offensively with 13 points in 24 games, Malone was recalled by the Avalanche upon a suspension to depth Avalanche forward Kevin Porter.
 Malone made his NHL debut with the Avalanche the following day on December 9, 2011, in a 4-1 defeat against the Edmonton Oilers.
 He recorded his first NHL point, an assist, in his fifth career game in a 3-2 shoot-out victory over the Philadelphia Flyers on December 19, before playing his first professional game against his cousin Ryan Malone and the Tampa Bay Lightning on Christmas Eve.
 Malone contributed with 2 assists in 9 games before he was returned to Lake Erie for the duration of the year to finish second on the team and first as a rookie in scoring with 36 points in 67 games.